mxjp/gluon/docs/reference/elements.md

 	</div>
 	```

-	Note, that JSX fragments in gluon return their children as is.
+	Note, that JSX fragments in rvx return their children as is.
 The return type of single-child or empty fragments may depend on your JSX transpiler.
 	```jsx
 	<></> // undefined
 	<>42</> // 42